June 11, 2020

 In the past few months, we have implemented a number of protocols on campus to mitigate the spread of COVID-19 including social distancing, masking, temperature screening, symptomatic testing and sanitation precautions.

 As a reminder, quick and easy COVID-19 testing has been established for you at Wellness 360.
-It’s essential that anyone with COVID-19 symptoms (fever, cough, chills, change in taste or smell) stay home and call the hotline at (210) 450-8000 for assistance.
+It’s essential that anyone with COVID-19 symptoms (fever, cough, chills, change in taste or smell) stay home and call Wellness 360 at 210-567-2788 for assistance.

 Face masks are required at all times in all public spaces on campus.
 Always wear your mask when entering and leaving your work area or building.
 It’s very important – don’t forget your mask!